 Getting Started: E-Rx

-Healthie offers a E-Rx integration with DoseSpot as an add-on to your Healthie plan, which enables clinical providers to prescribe medications electronically on behalf of their patients.
+Healthie offers an E-Rx integration with DoseSpot as an add-on to your Healthie plan, which enables clinical providers to prescribe medications electronically from the Healthie platform and the mobile app.
 Here is an overview of E-Rx and Healthie

 E-Rx is available for members on Healthie's Plus, Group, and Enterprise plans.